Jay Cutler: 2007 season

-In Week 10, the 4-5 Broncos faced the 6-3 Tennessee Titans (and fellow 2006 draftee Vince Young for the first time) in a MNF game.
+In Week 10, the 4–5 Broncos faced the 6–3 Tennessee Titans (and fellow 2006 draftee Vince Young for the first time) on Monday Night Football.
 Cutler posted a career-second-best 137.0 passer rating in a 34–20 victory.
 He was the first Broncos quarterback since Elway in 1995 to throw two 40+ yard touchdowns in a game (of the team's franchise-record four 40+ yard touchdowns that night), and the 5–5 Broncos moved into a tie with San Diego atop the AFC West.
 However, the Broncos won only one of the next five games, a 41–7 Chiefs blowout.
 In that game, Cutler passed for four touchdowns and a then-career-best rating of 141.0.
 But that bright spot came between two pairs of losses; in the four games Cutler had five interceptions, took 12 sacks, twice had a rating under 50.0, and culminated in 23–3 loss to San Diego that eliminated the Broncos from the playoffs.
 Cutler salvaged a 7–9 record with a 22–19 overtime win over Minnesota, eliminating them as well.

 Denver missed the playoffs for a second straight year.
 Cutler started all 16 games, completing 297-of-467 passes (63.6%) for 3,497 yards, 20 touchdowns and 14 interceptions.
 He was the NFL's 12th-ranked passer (88.1) and also had the tenth-most passing yards (3,497).
 Furthermore, Cutler was the league's ninth-best third-down passer, with a 92.1 passer rating (73-of-125 for 901 yards, eight touchdowns, and three interceptions).
 It was the seventh most passing yards in Broncos history, and third-best completion percentage.
 Like his predecessor Plummer, Cutler showed mobility with 44 rushes for 205 yards (4.7 yards per carry) and a touchdown on the season.

 In late 2007, various experts suggested Cutler was the young quarterback most likely to reach the elite status along the lines of Peyton Manning and Tom Brady.
 Cutler, Brandon Marshall, and Tony Scheffler went to Atlanta together to train and work on timing for the 2008 season.